google/googletest/README.md

 GoogleMock projects.
 These were so closely related that it makes sense to maintain and release them together.

-Please see the project page above for more information as well as the mailing list for questions, discussions, and development.
+Please the mailing list at googletestframework@googlegroups.com for questions, discussions, and development.
 There is also an IRC channel on [OFTC](https://webchat.oftc.net/) (irc.oftc.net) #gtest available.
-Please join us!

 Getting started information for **Google Test** is available in the [Google Test Primer](googletest/docs/primer.md) documentation.